Pakistan Civil Aviation Authority: Functions

 PCAA not only plays the role of aviation regulator but at the same time performs the service provider functions of air navigation services and airport services.
 The core functions of PCAA are, therefore, 'Regulatory', 'Air Navigation Services' and 'Airport Services'.
-These core functions are fully supported by various corporate functions of the organization.
+These core functions are fully supported by various corporate functions of the organisation.

 Air traffic

 Pakistan's airspace is divided into two flight information regions (FIRs).